 - Go to the Library, right-click Rainbow Six Siege, and select Properties from the menu.

-- Select the Local files tab and click the Verify integrity of game files… button.
+- Select the Installed Files tab and click the Verify integrity of game files button.

 - Steam will verify the game’s files – this process may take several minutes.